Prerequisites for field research

 Before you go: field trip leaders

-File a written UAF Field Emergency Plan with Travis Brinzow, Kim Cox, and the IARC Director’s office.
+- File a UAF Field Emergency Plan

-Ensure that all members of your field party have reviewed all documents related to field safety, including the Field Code of Conduct, Remote Travel Form, and Remote Travel Plan Guide.
+- Ensure that all members of your field party have reviewed all documents related to field safety, including the Field Code of Conduct, Remote Travel Form, and Remote Travel Plan Guide

-Complete a Job Hazard Analysis to help determine required safety equipment, training, or other items needed to ensure team safety.
+- Complete a Job Hazard Analysis to help determine required safety equipment, training, or other items needed to ensure team safety

 In addition to the basic safety training required by all UAF employees, you may require additional training based on the location or nature of your research.
 Learn more about planning for field research, including forms and training opportunities.

 If you are sending students into field research settings that are not under IARC/UAF leadership (i.e., where students would not be part of the filing and sharing of a code of conduct document) then you are responsible for following the guidelines in the Title IX Reference Guide Packet for Student Placement.

 Before you go: field party members

 - Provide information to field trip leader on emergency contacts and other information